Big Three (tennis): 2018 Wimbledon–2020 Australian Open: Djokovic returns, dominates with Nadal

 After withdrawing from Indian Wells due to injury, Nadal initially struggled upon returning for the clay-court season, losing in the semifinals at Monte Carlo, Barcelona and Madrid.
 However, he returned to form in Rome, defeating Djokovic in the final to win his ninth crown at the event.
-At the French Open, Federer returned to play at the tournament for the first time since 2015, reaching the semifinals where he was defeated by Nadal in straight sets.
+At the 2019 French Open, Federer returned to play at the tournament for the first time since the 2015 French Open, reaching the semifinals where he was defeated by Nadal in straight sets.
 Djokovic also reached the semifinals without losing a set, but was beaten in five sets by Dominic Thiem in a match that was spread over two days due to rain.
-In the final, Nadal prevailed over Thiem for a second consecutive year, winning the tournament for a record-extending 12th time.
+In the final, Nadal prevailed over Thiem for a second consecutive year, winning the tournament for a record extending 12th time.
 The win brought Nadal to 18 major titles, just two behind Federer's record of 20.
 Federer, meanwhile, won his tenth title in Halle, making him the only player in the Open Era besides Nadal to win ten titles at the same event.

-In Wimbledon, Nadal and Federer again met in the semifinals, their first meeting at Wimbledon since the 2008 final.
+At the 2019 Wimbledon, Nadal and Federer again met in the semifinals, their first meeting at Wimbledon since the 2008 final.
 Federer defeated Nadal in four sets to reach the final, where he faced Djokovic.
-There, Djokovic defeated Federer in the longest Wimbledon men's final in history.
+There, Djokovic defeated Federer in the longest Wimbledon final in history.
 It was Djokovic's 16th major title, only trailing Federer's 20 and Nadal's 18.

 Nadal returned in Montreal where he defended his title.
 Following his victory, he decided not to play in Cincinnati once again.
 Murray, meanwhile, continued his comeback to tennis through doubles, however, he returned to singles in Cincinnati, where he lost in the first round to Richard Gasquet in straight sets.
 There, Federer was upset in the third round by qualifier Andrey Rublev, and Djokovic was upset in the semifinals by the eventual champion Daniil Medvedev.

-At the US Open, Djokovic retired against Stan Wawrinka in the fourth round due to a shoulder injury, and Federer was upset by Grigor Dimitrov in the quarterfinals.
+At the 2019 US Open, Djokovic retired against Stan Wawrinka in the fourth round due to a shoulder injury, and Federer was upset by Grigor Dimitrov in the quarterfinals.
 Nadal only dropped one set en route to his fifth US Open final, where he met Daniil Medvedev.
 Despite Nadal going up two sets to love, Medvedev responded furiously and claimed the next two sets.
-Nadal then defeated Medvedev 6–4 in the fifth set, claiming his fourth US Open title and 19th major title overall, one behind Federer's record.
+Nadal then defeated Medvedev in the fifth set, claiming his fourth US Open title and 19th major title overall, one behind Federer's record.

-Nadal ended 2019 as the world No. 1 for the fifth time, despite not reaching the semifinals of ATP Finals.
+Nadal ended 2019 as the world No. 1 for the fifth time, despite not reaching the semifinals of 2019 ATP Finals.
 In the 2019 Davis Cup, Spain won its sixth title (its first since 2011), defeating Canada in the final 2–0.
 Nadal received the Most Valuable Player (MVP) award for his performance in the tournament after he won all eight matches in which he participated.
 This was Nadal's fifth Davis Cup title.